elastic/kibana/rfcs/text/0010_service_status.md

  * The current "level" of availability of a service.
  */
 enum ServiceStatusLevel {
-  available,   // everything is working! degraded,    // some features may not be working unavailable, // the service is unavailable, but other functions should work fatal        // block all user functions and display the status page }
+  /**
+   * Everything is working!
+   */
+  available,
+  /**
+   * Some features may not be working.
+   */
+  degraded,
+  /**
+   * The service is unavailable, but other functions that do not depend on this service should work.
+   */
+  unavailable,
+  /**
+   * Block all user functions and display the status page, reserved for Core services only.
+   * Note: In the real implementation, this will be split out to a different type.
+Kept as a single type here to make
+   * the RFC easier to follow.
+   */
+  critical
+}

 /**